Skip to main content

 • You must be a UK-based performer, or applying on behalf of a UK-based performer.

-• This project (specifically the run at Fringe if part of a larger project) must not be in receipt of any Arts Council England, Arts Council NI, Arts Council of Wales or Creative Scotland funding.
+• Your project (specifically the run at Fringe if part of a larger project) must not be in receipt of any Arts Council England, Arts Council NI, Arts Council of Wales or Creative Scotland funding.

-Yes – we’ll inform all applicants of the outcome of their application, though we’re unable to offer individual feedback to unsuccessful applicants.
+Yes – we’ll inform all applicants of the outcome of their application, though we’re unable to offer individual in-depth feedback to unsuccessful applicants.

 The money needs to be used to support the production of your show but there’s no need to provide comprehensive budgeting information in your application – the specifics of how you spend the money are up to you.
 You may use the funding to offset the financial pressures of your existing budget, or to fund additional services / work relating to your show.
 However, good applications should set out clearly the specific ways the funding will help the show achieve its goals.